camunda-community-hub/camunda-space-traders/sdk/README.md

 # SpaceTraders SDK for Camunda

 The SDK allows to interact with the SpaceTraders API from a Camunda process.
 It is based on Camunda's REST connector.
-The SDK eases the usage by providing connector templates.
+The SDK eases the usage by providing a connector template.

 The connector template is generated from the SpaceTraders OpenAPI.
 See the [openapi](/openapi) module for details.